Senbazuru1075/FromNothing/README.md

 # FromNothing
 FromNothing is a software application that helps people make money without shareconomy.
+The goal is to help at least 27 people without any skills, knowledge, or experience to create the life of their dreams doing what they want to do.
+The current version of this app is the first bridging point of a larger application.
+There is no learning waste.
+Every path implemented has a natural progression.
+If you would like to contribute please message me.
+Please contact me if you would like to fork the application to use for your own purposes.